 - Drives down overall network usage. - Eliminates the need for a dedicated WAN accelerator/optimizer. - Does not require storage array vendor licenses as data is sent from one Actifio Appliance to another. - Is heterogeneous between supported arrays: Tier 1 to Tier 2 and/or Vendor A to Vendor B. - Encrypts data using the AES-256 encryption standard.
-Authentication between Actific Appliances is performed using 1024-bit certificates.
+Authentication between Actifio Appliances is performed using 1024-bit certificates.

-Replication is controlled by Actific Policy Template policies:
+Replication is controlled by Actifio Policy Template policies:

-- Production to Mirror policies have several options to replicate data to a second Actific Appliance.
-For details see Production to Mirror Policy Replication on page 7. - Dedup Backup to Dedup DR policies use a fixed, Actifio proprietary replication engine to replicate data to a second Actifio Appliance.
-In addition Dedup Backup to Dedup DR policies allow you to replicate data to two locations.
-For details see Dedup Backup to Dedup DR Policy Replication on page 8. - Production to OnVault policies use a fixed, Actifio proprietary engine to transfer data to object storage.
-For details see Snapshot to OnVault Policy Replication on page 8.
+- Production to Mirror policies have several options to replicate data to a second Actifio Appliance. - Dedup Backup to Dedup DR policies use an Actifio-proprietary replication engine to replicate data to a second Actifio Appliance.
+In addition Dedup Backup to Dedup DR policies allow you to replicate data to two locations. - Production to OnVault policies use an Actifio proprietary engine to transfer data to object storage.